orppst/guide/docs/Observer/Creating Proposals/build-observation.md

 In this screenshot we have yet to fill in the data.
 You must select the _Type_ of **Observation** either _Target_ or _Calibration_.
 If selecting _Calibration_ you must also select the _Intended Use_ of the calibration.
-There are several options here including but not limit to _Pointing_, _Bandpass_, _Focus_, and _Delay_ amongst others.
+There are several options here including _Pointing_, _Bandpass_, _Focus_, and _Delay_ amongst others.
-The messages in red describe the necessary fields that are required to create an **Observation** after selecting its type, and intended use where appropriate.
+The messages in red describe the necessary fields that are required to create an **Observation** after selecting its type and intended use where appropriate.

 Each **Observation** must have at least one **Target** and multiple selections are allowed. **Observations** can only have one **Technical Goal** selected, and you must provide at least one **Timing Window**.